char-lie-ho/COMM2216-user-document/docs/instructionSet3.md

 ## Add Emojis

-Before making custom emojis for your Discord server, remember these essentials: image dimension is 128×128 pixels, file size does not exceed 256KB, and it is in _JPEG_, _PNG_, or _GIF_ format.
+Before creating custom emojis for your Discord server, remember to use _JPEG_, _PNG_, or _GIF_ format for images.
+The maximum file size is 256KB, with dimensions of 128×128 pixels.
 Now, let's begin.

 1. Navigate to **"Emoji"** tab, click **"Upload Emoji"**.